mliezun/mliezun.github.io/src/pages/md/2025-07-16-aws-spot-instance-advisor.md

 # AWS Spot instance advisor

-Spot instances are very useful for background jobs where you can afford them to be interrupted and retried, in return you usually pay a fraction of the cost ~10% of the on-demand price.
+Spot instances are very useful for background jobs where you can afford them to be interrupted and retried, in return you usually pay a fraction of the cost, up to a 90% discount on the on-demand price.
 AWS provides a tool called Instance Advisor where you can see which instances are more requested and try to avoid them.

 Let's see a comparison between Graviton 3 and Graviton 4 ARM instances.